matthiaslang/jackychess/readme.md

 TT Cache fixed and seems now working properly.

+### Version 0.9.2

+Slightly faster move generation using piece list instead of iterating complete board.

 # todo/bugs

+- todo add pseudo rnd opening option to better measure turnaments

 - draw (stellungswiederholung): the engine seems to run into this situation due to the current eval wheight. need unit tests and analysis how to better handle this

+- simple winning end game positions like QK vs pk leads to sacrifice the queen during game after some moves (caused by the existing pawn); (why?)
+- more simple end game winning positions like QK vs k: sometimes the engine finds the check mate, but seems to be more by accident...